Professional partnership (maatschap)

 You do not need to visit a civil-law notary or lawyer to set up a partnership or draw up a partnership contract.
 It is allowed of course.
 For example to investigate the advantages and disadvantages of a partnership.

 If you want to set up a professional partnership, you will have to list your partnership in the Business Register.
 You can use the Public partnership form.
-You cannot register a non-trading silent partnership (stille maatschap zonder onderneming).
+You cannot register a non-trading undisclosed partnership.
+This is referred to in Dutch as a stille maatschap zonder onderneming.

 Tip: tool for choosing a Dutch legal structure